StuyoP/Fanatec-Wheel-Barebone-Emulator/README.md

 # Fanatec-Wheel-Barebone-Emulator
-Berebone Emulator for Fanatec Wheelbase allowing you to create DIY Steering Wheels with full Button, display, LED support.<br />
+Berebone Emulator for Fanatec Wheelbase allowing you to create DIY Steering Wheels with full Button, display, LED support.

 This project is quite easy to be built with using standard 70x30mm breadboard, JST-XH 2.54 pitch connector and ATmega238P chip.
 This keeps price, production time and ease of build to minimum.
-Also the resulcting emulator has pretty low footprint so it perfectly fits in a Podium Hub Shell, for example.<br />
+Also the resulcting emulator has pretty low footprint so it perfectly fits in a Podium Hub Shell, for example.

-I already build several emulators, each with different periferals and custom code.<br />
+I already build several emulators, each with different periferals and custom code.

-<h3>Preface</h3>
+# Preface</h3>
 This is advanced project, all emulators I build have different code for reason, which will be exlpained later.
 For connecting different peripherals you will have to decide yourself how to solder the connectors.
 I will show some examples here, full articke and video will appear at some point on my channel/website.
 You will need above average soldering and arduino skills to complete your custom project.

 <h3>Credits</h3>